SVG File Setup and Use

 The entire canvas can be understood as one quadrant of a graph.
 Points and attributes can be expressed as x, y coordinates.
 The origin of the graph is in the upper-left corner of the canvas; this is the coordinate point (0, 0).
 Note that while you increase the number for an X value to move it from left to right, increasing the number for a Y value will actually move it down in the canvas.

-Viewbox and Scaling
+ViewBox and Scaling

 While we are primarily concerned with building SVG files for tactile output, it's still good to know about another potential way to set up and manipulate your drawings for digital presentation.

-The viewbox attribute can be added to the initial SVG tag at the top of the file, along with the width and height attributes.
-The viewbox attribute sets up the actual coordinate space origin and the height and width of the relative area which will contain your shapes and drawings.
+The viewBox attribute can be added to the initial SVG tag at the top of the file, along with the width and height attributes.
+The viewBox attribute sets up the actual coordinate space origin and the height and width of the relative area which will contain your shapes and drawings.
 The width and height attributes control the overall output size of the final result.

-Viewbox takes four arguments and looks like this when incorporated into the SVG tag:
+The viewBox attribute takes four arguments and looks like this when incorporated into the SVG tag:

-<svg version="1.1" viewbox="0 0 400 500" width="800" height="1000"...>
+<svg viewBox="0 0 400 500" width="800" height="1000"...>

-The first two numbers within the viewbox quotes define the x and y origin numbers, in this case (0, 0) in the top-left corner of the canvas.
+The first two numbers within the viewBox quotes define the x and y origin numbers, in this case (0, 0) in the top-left corner of the canvas.
 The next two numbers define the actual width and height of the overall canvas area, so starting from 0, the width of the overall canvas will be 400 units and the height of the canvas will be 500 units.

 In this instance, your entire drawing will want to be contained within those values.
-If you draw anything wider than 400 units or taller than 500 units, it will be cut off at the edge of canvas.
+If you draw anything wider than 400 units or taller than 500 units, it will be cut off at the edge of the canvas.

 Why would we need this?
 Well, notice that the SVG width and height attributes are also there in the snippet.
-Note how they just happen to be double the sizes of the width and height values in the viewbox quotes.
+Note how they just happen to be double the sizes of the width and height values in the viewBox quotes.
 Doing this effectively doubles the scale of your entire drawing, sizing it up to a total size of 800x1000 without distorting and without having to redo all of the shape math and numbers.

 It works the other way as well.
-Drawing within the viewbox parameters and then creating width and height values that are smaller than the canvas will output a smaller overall image.
+Drawing within the viewBox parameters and then creating width and height values that are smaller than the canvas will output a smaller overall image.
 Consider this following code:

-<svg viewbox="0 0 400 500" width="200" height="250"...>
+<svg viewBox="0 0 400 500" width="200" height="250"...>

-Note that the width and height attributes are half the values of the viewbox width and height numbers.
+Note that the width and height attributes are half the values of the viewBox width and height numbers.
 If you guessed that this is scaling down your original drawing by half, you'd be correct!
-This viewbox and width/height pairing and manipulation is a great way to control the overall output of your drawings when you need to create multiple different sizes of the same drawing, and prevents you from having to redraw everything.
+This viewBox and width/height pairing and manipulation is a great way to control the overall output of your drawings when you need to create multiple different sizes of the same drawing, and prevents you from having to redraw everything.

 </svg>